fl101/awardfares-blog/_posts/2024-01-22-price-alerts.md

 ### How To Get Started

-Let's say we are exploring flights from Los Angeles to Europe using Flying Blue.
-We are looking for Business Class flights, since Flying Blue has a dynamic award chart, some of the award flights can become extremely expensive and definitely out of our reach.
+Let's say we are exploring flights from [**Los Angeles to Europe using Flying Blue**](https://awardfares.com/search?LAX.zone:Europe.;c:business;z:flyingblue).
+We are looking for Business Class flights, but since Flying Blue has a dynamic award chart, some flights can become extremely expensive and definitely out of our reach.
 We see some options for over 700k miles one way!

 <img src="../assets/img/price-alerts/lax-europe-fb.webp" alt="Award flights from Los Angeles to Europe using Flying Blue (AwardFares)" class="noborder"/>